 This is another lesser-known variety of aloe.
 But, while aloe vera might get all the attention, the red aloe is one of the most beautiful aloe plants on the market.

 Its showy fleshy leaves range in color from a typical aloe green to a deep wine red.
 Like many other red succulents, the deepest, most brilliant red hues will only display when the plant is stressed (in a good, friendly, happy way).
-If the plant receives full sun and conditions are dry, the red hues will pop.
-The leaves will remain green if it sits in the shade or is overwatered.
+The red hues will pop if the plant receives full sun and conditions are dry.
+However, the leaves will remain green if they sit in the shade or are overwatered.

 This is probably not an aloe plant for the windowsill.
 The red aloe reaches heights of two feet, with a four-foot spread.
 It is recommended for outdoor gardens in Zones 9a-11b.